 - Advanced: Recognize potential cardiotoxic effects of commonly encountered prescribed medications

 Upon arrival, you find a 42-year-old male lying in his bed.
-The nursing staff relates that approximately 2 hours ago, one of the nurses witnessed a seizure-like episode that lasted approximately less than one minute and quickly resolved on its own.
+The nursing staff relates that approximately two hours ago, one of the nurses witnessed a seizure-like episode that lasted less than one minute and quickly resolved on its own.
 The nursing staff called EMS after contacting the patient's primary physician who requested the patient be transported to his medical facility for further evaluation.

 Type II diabetes

 No known drug allergies

 - Is there anything that concerns you about this EKG?

-What could the reason be, besides the seizure/syncope itself, for the primary physician to be interested in seeing this patient immediately?
+- What could the reason be, besides the seizure/syncope itself, for the primary physician to be interested in seeing this patient immediately?

 You establish IV access and prepare the patient for a short transport of approximately 10 minutes.
-Shortly before arriving at the facility, the patient loses consciousness.
+Shortly before arriving at the receiving facility, the patient loses consciousness.
 You quickly call your partner for help while assessing airway and breathing.
 Your partner, who is driving, stops the ambulance on the roadside and climbs into the patient compartment while you inform him that the patient is in cardiac arrest.

-Response to Treatment:
+Patient Response to Treatment: